MISSISSIPPI

 Mississippi Medicaid

-Mississippi Medicaid is a health care program that helps pay for medical services for eligible, low-income Mississippians who meet the program’s eligibility requirements.
+Mississippi Medicaid is a health care program that helps pay for medical services for eligible, low-income residents, including children, pregnant women, the aged, and the disabled.

 What is the income limit for Mississippi Medicaid?

-Mississippi has one of the strictest Medicaid requirements in the country, and will only cover parents earning up to about 22% of poverty, or about $489 a month for a family of three.
-Childless adults don’t qualify.
+Mississippi has one of the strictest Medicaid requirements in the country, and will only cover parents earning up to about 22% of the federal poverty level, or about $489 per month for a family of three.

 |---|---|---|---|